ScienceComputing/NGSOmics_Programming/README.md

 # Quantitative biology

-This repository contains my coding practice, learning notes, and assignments based on the materials from computational biology/bioinformatics coursework, workshops, technical manuals, books, and other resources.
+This repository contains my coding practice, learning notes, and assignment solutions based on the materials from computational biology/bioinformatics coursework, workshops, technical manuals, books, and other resources.

 **Analyze bulk RNA-Seq data**